-- No intention to change behavior in the foreseeable future (next 6 months). - Includes people who are unaware of the problem plus those who know about the problem but are not considering change. - "I am not thinking about changing my risky sexual behavior within the next 6 months to reduce the risk of getting HIV."
+- No intention to change behavior in the foreseeable future (next 6 months). - Includes people who are unaware of the problem and those who know about the problem and are still not considering change. - "I am not thinking about changing my sexual behaviors within the next 6 months to reduce the risk of getting HIV."